lindaoftx/final_project/README.md

 Due to the class imbalance, some experimental training that could take place would be oversampling, under sampling, or combination sampling the data.

+### Description of current accuracy score

+The current accuracy score is 81.43%, meaning that we had 81.43% correct predictions that a flight is or is not delayed.

 ## Communication process
 Our team utilized a private Slack channel and Zoom conferences to communicate about the project.
 We created shared google docs to track all of the components of the project and track deliverables.